ziming-yuan/AlignmentCalendar/README.md

 # AlignmentCalendar
-This project is for Interfaith Alignment.
-It intends to create a MyAdvent-style calendar that caters for particular needs.
+This project is for Alignment: Interfaith Contemplative Practices.
+It intends to create a dashboard for managing and styling advent calendars.